Cypress Trees

 Cypress Trees (檜図, hinoki-zu) is a Kanō-school byōbu or folding screen attributed to the Japanese painter Kanō Eitoku (1543–1590), one of the most prominent patriarchs of the Kanō school of Japanese painting.
 The painting dates to the Azuchi–Momoyama period (1573–1615).
 Now in Tokyo National Museum, it has been designated a National Treasure.

 Painting

 This Japanese folding screen was made from several joined panels.
 Screens were used to separate interiors and enclose private spaces, among other uses.
 This work is considered a representative work of Eitoku, who pioneered the bold "colour and gold" style.
 The painting is a polychrome-and-gold screen that depicts a cypress tree against the backdrop of gold-leafed clouds, and surrounded by the dark blue waters of a pond.
-The painting stretches across two four-panel folding screens from circa 1590; it is made of paper covered with gold leaf, depicting a cypress tree, a symbol of longevity in Japan.
+The painting stretches across two four-panel folding screens from around 1590; it is made of paper covered with gold leaf, depicting a cypress tree, a symbol of longevity in Japan.